alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 ## What's coming next

-New features are popping up all the time
+New features are added every other week.
+Be sure to come back.

 ## Releases